pdtcaskey/lrcat-extractor/doc/lrcat_format.md

 hierarchy.
 Each component is the local_id, but prefix with the lenght of the id.
 They are separated by '/' and starts with a '/'.

 dateCreated: a time stamp of some sort.
-Not UNIX epoch.
+Not UNIX epoch. (it should represent the number of seconds elapsed from 2001-01-01 UTC)

 ## Settings